Here Are Powerful Quotes From More Than 100 Young Women Confronting The Doctor Who Sexually Abused Them

 Sherry Bradley

-(mother of Banasia Bradley)
+(mother of Vanasia Bradley)

 “I am sick to my stomach with disgust and betrayal.”